phpdev-uk/aoc.phpdeveloper.org.uk/content/tips.md

 The test input provided each day is a great way to quickly test whether you are on the right lines.
 It won't tell you if your solution is optimised - your individual puzzle input is usually substantially larger than the test input - but you will get an indication of whether your algorithms are correct.

 I used to jump straight to trying to solve the problem for my individual input, and I often came unstuck.
 Problems became much easier once I started from the test input, and in most cases the code would work with my individual input without any changes.
-Occasionally however the test input did not include all the edge cases.
+Occasionally however the test input does not include all the edge cases, and you may find that you have a solution that works on one input but not the other.

 ## Build data structures

 The first step in every exercise is usually to read data in from a file and then convert it into a data structure.
 Concentrate on getting this done first, as once you have the data in a structure it can be manipulated for the rest of the challenge.

+## Think about data dependencies

+If each line of data is independent from the others, you can read in the input file one line at a time and process it immediately.
+In these cases you might not even need to build a data structure if, for example, you are just counting lines matching certain criteria (this is common in early challenges).